richard-scryber/scryber.core/docs/2_document/12_document_code_vs_xml.rst

 To code or not to code...
 ==========================

-Scryber does not rely on xml / html, but it makes life easier and is more visual and structured.
+Scryber does not rely on xml / xhtml, but it makes life easier and is more visual and structured.

 When ever you parse a Document or component you are simply creating the same as you could in code.

-XML Template
+XHTML Template
 ------------

 .. code-block:: html